Skip to content

 • B6 also serves the protein metabolism and is contained in yeast flakes, pistachios or sunflower seeds.

 • Vitamin E is an excellent antioxidant and important for the metabolism of fats and proteins and therefore also an important factor for effective vegan muscle building.
-The vitamin can be found in hazelnuts, almonds, sunflower seeds and wholegrain products.
+The vitamin is found in hazelnuts, almonds, sunflower seeds and whole grain products.

 Other important nutrients